diferma0151/sample_repo/developers/RepositoryAccess.md

 ### TODOs

-short-term (in 3.1?):
+short-term (in 3.1):

 1. add API to capture raw command output without emitting `outputReceived()` (WIP) (for email preview, revset query, export to clipboard, etc.)
 1. replace threaded revset query, etc.

-1. update document of command APIs (in separate Wiki page?)
+short-term (in 3.2):

+1. remove `CmdThread`
+1. add API to connect `QIODevice` to "I" channel of command server (in order to replace use of temporary files)

 long-term: